zotonic/zotonic/doc/manuals/cookbook/shell-resetpassword.rst

-Reset a user's password
+Reset a user’s password
 =======================

-Emergency password reset when you can't get into the admin interface.
+Emergency password reset when you can’t get into the admin interface.

 Why
 ---

-Sometimes it happens that you want to reset an user's password from the Erlang shell.
+Sometimes it happens that you want to reset an user’s password from the Erlang shell.

 Assumptions